Skip to Main Content

 Wolfe, Rob.
 “America’s Best Colleges for Student Voting.”
 Washington Monthly, vol. 54, no. 9/10, Sept.
 2022, pp. 60–63.
 EBSCOhost, https://search.ebscohost.com/login.aspx?direct=true&db=aph&AN=158554880&site=ehost-live.

-Works Cited: Online Sources
+Works Cited: Internet Sources

 These are some commonly used online source types and how they're formatted.
 Remember that your Works Cited references will require a hanging indent (second and subsequent lines indented) of a half-inch.